ORNL/cpp-proposals-pub/batched_blas/batched_blas.md

 We may want to add new layouts that bake more information into the layout at compile time.
 We may also wish to add `aligned_accessor`.

-### Representing
+### Representing scaling factors

-### What about alpha and beta?
+Some BLAS functions take scaling factors.
+For example, a single matrix-matrix multiply computes `C = beta * C + alpha * A * B` for matrices `A`, `B`, and `C` and scalars `alpha` and `beta`.
+Batched linear algebra has a design choice: should the different problems in a batch use the same or different scaling factors?

-P1673 expresses this with an accessor (result of `scaled`).
+P1673 expresses scaling factors with an accessor `accessor_scaled`, that users access mainly by calling the `scaled` function.
-Could an accessor view an mdspan?
-It's possible, but we might also consider either requiring all alpha and beta to be the same, or adding new overloads.

-2018 specification (see above) omits reductions (dot product and norms).
+For example, `scaled(alpha, A)` represents the product of the (scalar) scaling factor `alpha` and the matrix `A`.

+If we want to use the same scaling factor for all the problems in a batch, we can use `accessor_scaled` and `scaled` without interface changes.
+However, if we want to use a different scaling factor for each problem, we would either need to let `accessor_scaled` hold an `mdspan` of the scaling factors, or change all the function interfaces to take separate `mdspan` parameters for the scaling factors.
+We favor changing `accessor_scaled`, as it would maintain interface consistency.
+We could also retain the existing `accessor_scaled` that holds a scalar, so that `scaled` could take either a single scaling factor or an `mdspan` of scaling factors.
+This would be consistent with the "broadcast" approach described elsewhere in this proposal.

+### Representing the result of a reduction (dot product or norm)

+The Batched BLAS interface specification (Dongarra 2018) omits "reduction"-like operations -- dot products and norms -- that return a single value.

-P1673 originally had reductions write to an output reference, with the intent that this could be generalized to an output rank-1 (the batch mode) mdspan.
-LEWG and previous SGs asked P1673 authors to make reductions look like `std::reduce`: returning a value, instead of writing to an output reference.
+The original P1673 design had reductions write to an output reference, with the intent that this could be generalized to an output rank-1 (the batch mode) mdspan.
+LEWG and previous Study Groups asked P1673 authors to make reductions look like `std::reduce`: returning a value, instead of writing to an output reference.
 This interface is easier to understand for the non-batched case, but it means that the batched interface cannot be made fully consistent with the non-batched interface.
 (This is because we do not permit stdblas to allocate and return arrays of elements.)

 Options:

 1. Overload to take an output mdspan
 2. Omit reductions from the batched interface (Batched BLAS spec takes this approach)

-### What about broadcasts?
+### Representing broadcast parameters

+If the output `mdspan` has an extra rank, then we assume that users want to do a batched computation, and we treat the leftmost extent as the batch extent (the index of a problem in the batch).
+Any input `mdspan` with an extra rank also has its leftmost extent treated as the batch extent.

+Users may want to repeat a single input for all the problems in a batch.
-Example: matrix-vector multiply with the same matrix, but different input and output vectors.
+For example, users may want to perform matrix-vector multiply with the same matrix, but different input and output vectors.
+We call the repeated single input a "broadcast" parameter.
+This feature minimizes storage requirements and overhead.
+Output (or input/output) `mdspan` cannot be broadcast.

+We represent broadcast input parameters as an input `mdspan` without the extra batch extent.
+That is, the input's rank is the same as it would have been in the non-batched case.
+This interpretation is unambiguous for all P1673 functions.

+We could have chosen to express broadcast parameters by requiring that they have the "extra" batch extent, but using a nonunique layout: for example, a strided layout with stride zero in the batch mode.
-Broadcast layouts for input are effectively strided layouts with stride zero in the broadcast mode.  (`layout_stride` does not permit this, but general strided layouts can have zero strides.)
+(`layout_stride` does not permit this, but general strided layouts can have zero strides.)

-Interpretation via overloads is unambiguous (if there's an extra mode in an mdspan

-leftmost mode (???) is the batch mode)
+Users can still do this with our proposal.
+However, we consider nonunique layouts an expert mdspan feature that is more challenging for users to implement.
+We also do not want to add such layouts to the Standard Library, as we think broadcast parameters have a natural representation without them.

 ## Principle